What is the Difference Between Naan and Roti? (Updated 2023)

 Bread is a great source of carbs, providing the body with the energy it needs throughout the day.
 In India, the unsung star of bakeries is roti or chapati as they call it.

-This type of bread is easy to make, versatile, and has good nutritional value because of the wheat in flour.
+This type of bread is easy to make, versatile, and has good nutritional value because of the wheat in the flour.

 India is home to an extensive selection of flatbread that is served hot and is ideal for sopping up curry dishes.